Does urgent care test for STDs? Everything you need to know

 After contracting HIV, the disease moves in stages if left untreated.

-- Asymptomatic Stage – After the initial stage, many people begin to feel better and can be symptom—free for 10-15 years.
+- Asymptomatic stage: After the initial stage, many people begin to feel better and can be symptom-free for ten to 15 years.
 However, even if no symptoms are present, the disease can still cause damage to a person’s immune system.

 - At this stage, a person is said to have acquired immune deficiency syndrome or AIDS.
 The body is vulnerable to many types of infections that it could ordinarily fight off.